-- To propose to NWSA Managing Members the adoption of the POT and POS GHG emissions targets via resolution at their September 5 and October 3 meetings. - Internal training of POT and NWSA environmental, engineering, commercial, and operations staff on GHG inventories and related return on investment by end of 2017. - Complete a GHG inventory for POT and NWSA by end of 2017, track progress annually.

-- Use the results of the POT and NWSA inventory to prioritize environmental projects. - Work with tenants and staff to develop and implement meaningful programs to support GHG reductions.
+- To propose to NWSA Managing Members the adoption of the POT and POS GHG emissions targets via resolution at their October 3 meeting (second reading). - Internal training of POT and NWSA environmental, engineering, commercial, and operations staff on GHG inventories and related return on investment by end of 2017. - Complete a GHG inventory for POT and NWSA by end of 2017, track progress annually. - Develop Implementation Plan for how the meet the goals for POT and the NWSA over the next 6 months. - Use the results of the POT and NWSA inventory to prioritize environmental projects. - Work with tenants and staff to develop and implement meaningful programs to support GHG reductions.